 MADELINE IVA My stories combine a lot of fun with feisty, steamy sex.
 My first novella ‘Sexsomnia‘ is published in THE LADY SMUT BOOK OF DARK DESIRES.
 I’m a member of RWA, and Washington Romance Writers.
 I organize romance panels for LOVE FEST at Virginia Festival of the Book.
 You can find out more about me, my books, and LOVE FEST by visiting my website.
 Follow me on Twitter: @madelineiva.
 Friend me on facebook.

-ELIZABETH SHORE I’ve always loved erotic historical romance.
+ELIZABETH SHORE I’ve always loved erotic contemporary and historical romance.
 The strong-willed ladies who defy conventional restrictions and have the kind of sex and relationships they want (rather than what society/family dictates) are endlessly appealing to read — and to write.
-I’ve written several historicals and have had two published with Kensington (under the pen name Liz Madison).
-Lately I’ve taken the contemporary erotic romance world for a spin and found out how much I like that, too.
-My current release from Wild Rose Press is set in the Louisiana bayou at a king cobra research facility.
-It’s a m/f sizzler called Hot Bayou Nights, and it’s chock full of sultry, steamy deliciousness.
-I’m a member of RWA and my local chapter, Hudson Valley Romance.
+I’ve written several historicals and have had two published with Kensington (under the pen name Liz Madison) and one soon to be released from the Wild Rose Press called Desire Rising.
+I’ve also taken the contemporary erotic romance world for a spin.
+Hot Bayou Nights published by the Wild Rose Press is set in the Louisiana bayou at a king cobra research facility.
+It’s a m/f sizzler chock full of sultry, steamy deliciousness.
+I’m a member of RWA and the President of my local chapter, Hudson Valley Romance.
 Visit my website, like me on Facebook, and follow my tweets @renaissance11.